 Adults 50 years or older

-- Shingles vaccine, which protects against shingles and the complications from the disease (recommended for healthy adults 50 years and older)
+- Shingles vaccine, which protects against shingles and the complications from the disease (recommended for healthy adults 50 years and older) (ECDHD does not offer the shingles vaccine).

 - Pneumococcal polysaccharide vaccine (PPSV23), which protects against serious pneumococcal disease, including meningitis and bloodstream infections (recommended for all adults 65 years or older, and for adults younger than 65 years who have certain health conditions)